knaveightt/knaves-club/README.md

 - xbacklight
 - xtitle
 - nvimpager
+- starship (plus use the config file in this repository)

 Once comfortable with the above, I'll then work on getting my bar setup, as well as the system tray.
 To make my bar work, the following are required: